 Supplemental Security Income

-If you don’t qualify for regular or spousal Social Security retirement benefits, or your benefit amount is low enough, fret not, you may still qualify for Supplemental Security Income.
-The SSA says you must be 65 or older, be a United States citizen or national and meet resource and income tests to qualify.
+If you don’t qualify for regular or spousal Social Security retirement benefits, or your benefit amount is low enough, you may still qualify for Supplemental Security Income.
+The SSA says you must be 65 or older, be a United States citizen or national, and meet resource and income tests to qualify.
 Those who are blind or disabled are also eligible for Supplemental Security Insurance, but if you have certain unsatisfied felonies or arrest warrants, you are ineligible.

 The resource test states that you can’t have more than $2,000 in assets, or $3,000 for a married couple.
 These limited resources include cash on hand, bank accounts, stocks and savings bonds as well as land, cars, life insurance policies and anything else that you can liquidate into cash.
 If you have income, it reduces the SSI monthly benefit amounts of $750 per eligible individual and $1,125 per eligible couple.
 Examples of income include pensions, Social Security benefits, earnings from work, free rent or food and support from a spouse.